bashpack-project/bashpack/README.md

 <br>

 ## FAQ
-* Bashpack itself is POSIX, meaning it can be installed on any POSIX system.
+* Bashpack itself is POSIX, meaning it can be installed on any POSIX system (it was first written in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), but is now written in [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell)).
 That being said, every specific distro software support needs to be added one by one in the sub commands.
 * Root/sudo access is required.
 * [Systemd](https://systemd.io/) is highly recommanded to benefit all the automations.
 * Bashpack will automatically update itself ([Systemd](https://systemd.io/) installations only).
 * [fwupd](https://github.com/fwupd/fwupd) is installed only if your system is bare-metal (only [Systemd](https://systemd.io/) installations can detect it).
 * Multiple repositories exists, for production usage only the [main](https://github.com/bashpack-project/bashpack) one should be used.
-* Bashpack was first written in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), but is now written in [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell).
 * Just a funny command: bp man